stat545ubc-2022/MiniDataAnalysis-Qinhuai_Xu/mini-project-1.md

 Based on the longitude and latitude, I visualize the trees’ map for the 5 most popular genus trees.
-Because there are lots of overlapping between these points, I applied alpha transparency to make them clear.
-I noticed that some genus of tree distributions are quite dispersed that it is difficult (or meaningless) to find the clusters of them.
+Because there are lots of overlapping between these points, alpha transparency is applied to make them clear.
+I also noticed that some genus of tree distributions are quite dispersed that it is difficult (or meaningless) to find the clusters of them.

 Therefore, I would like to apply clustering algorithms only on particular tree genus with obvious clusters.